HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

     helm repo add bitnami https://charts.bitnami.com/bitnami
     helm repo add couchdb https://apache.github.io/couchdb-helm
     helm repo add sd-chart-repo https://raw.github.hpe.com/hpsd/sd-cloud/master/kubernetes/helm/sd-chart/repo/

 Then the following command must be executed to install Service Director :

-    helm install sd-helm sd-chart-repo/sd_helm_chart --namespace=servicedirector --set sdimage.repository=<repo>,sdimage.version=<image-tag>
+    helm install sd-helm sd-chart-repo/sd_helm_chart --set sdimage.repository=<repo>,sdimage.version=<image-tag> --namespace=servicedirector

-Where `<`image-tag`>` is the Service Director version you want to install , if this parameter is omitted then the latest image available is used by default.
+Where `<image-tag>` is the Service Director version you want to install, if this parameter is omitted then the latest image available is used by default.

-The value `<`repo`>` is the Docker repo where Service Director image is stored, usually this value is "hub.docker.hpecorp.net/cms-sd/" .If this parameter is not included then the local repo is used by default.
+The value `<repo>` is the Docker repo where Service Director image is stored, usually this value is "hub.docker.hpecorp.net/cms-sd".
+If this parameter is not included then the local repo is used by default.

 The Kubernetes cluster now contains the following pods:

-- `sd-cl-asr-only`:     HPE SD Closed Loop nodes, processing only assurance requests - [sd-sp](../../docker/images/sd-sp)
-- `sd-sp`:              HPE SD nodes,processing only non-assurance requests - [sd-sp](../../docker/images/sd-sp)
-- `sd-cl`:              HPE SD Closed Loop nodes, processing all type of requests - [sd-sp](../../docker/images/sd-sp)
+- `sd-cl`:              HPE SD Closed Loop nodes, processing assurance and non-assurance requests - [sd-sp](../../docker/images/sd-sp)
 - `sd-ui`:              UOC-based UI connected to HPE Service Director - [sd-ui](../../docker/images/sd-ui)
 - `sd-snmp-adapter`:    SD Closed Loop SNMP Adapter - [sd-sp](../../docker/images/sd-sp)
 - `kafka-service`:      Kafka service
 - `zookeeper-service`:  Zookeeper service
 - `sd-helm-couchdb`:    CouchDB database

-Some of the containers won't deploy in you cluster depending on the parameters chosen during helm chart startup.
+Some of the containers won't deploy in your cluster depending on the parameters chosen during helm chart startup.

 The following services are also exposed to external ports in the k8s cluster:

 - `sd-cl` -> `32518`:           Service Director Closed Loop node native UI
-- `sd-ui`           -> `32519`: Unified OSS Console (UOC) for Service Director
+- `sd-cl-ui` -> `32519`:           Unified OSS Console (UOC) for Service Director
 - `sd-snmp-adapter` -> `32162`: Closed Loop SNMP Adapter Service Director

 The following table lists common configurable parameters of the chart and their default values.
 See [values.yaml](./chart/values.yaml) for all available options.